The Fairyland Story: Gameplay

-The Fairyland Story is a platform arcade game.
-The player controls the witch Ptolemy through a series of single-screen stages, with the objective being to defeat all of the enemies on each screen.
+The Fairyland Story is a platform arcade game in which the player takes control the witch Ptolemy through a series of single-screen stages, and the objective is to defeat all of the enemies on each screen.
 Ptolemy's main weapon is her projectile magic, which will temporarily transform the enemies into large cakes.
 While in a "caked" form, the enemies can be destroyed either by further magic attacks or by being dropped off a platform, possibly squashing other enemies below.
 Squashing more than one enemy results in an award of more points and, sometimes, in extra bonuses.
 2000 points are awarded for squashing an enemy below a cake, with each additional enemy doubling the number of points awarded.
 If two or more enemies are killed at once in one spot, a coin will appear in that spot, which may be collected for additional points, and if more are collected, will multiply in points, so as long the player doesn't lose a life.

 Ptolemy's enemies are based upon typical fantasy beings - these include Orcs, pig-like soldiers, Salamanders, dragon-like creatures that can breathe fire, Wizards, mages that can make Ptolemy shrink and disappear, Clerics, bishops who can multiply themselves, Golems, and Wraiths, hooded creatures can phase through Ptolemy's magic.
 If Ptolemy takes too long to clear a level of a last remaining enemy, eventually that enemy will disappear without an award of points.
 If, however, Ptolemy takes too long to clear more than one enemy from the level, a flying devil, named Horned, appears to kill Ptolemy.
 The devil is invulnerable to Ptolemy's magic, and the only way to survive is for Ptolemy to kill all remaining enemies.

 Ptolemy's deaths are animated in different ways, depending on the enemy who kills her.
 She can sometimes collect some utility bonuses which increase her power and range of her magic for a short while or offensive bonuses that, most usually, result in the cake-ification and destruction of all on-screen enemies.
 At various intervals between levels, an intermission screen appears during the game showing Ptolemy riding on the back of a large, wingless blue dragon named Rodemy.
-A message appears on each of these intermission screens, either congratulating the player or warning of some hazard in the next level.